A place-based approach to preventing family violence

 How will the project make a difference?

 The Safer and Stronger Communities Pilot will play an important role in building the evidence base for what primary prevention strategies and activities work best and why, so that we can continue to develop stronger and safer community programs for diverse communities across Victoria in the future.

 The pilot will also support and strengthen local partnerships by:

-- Building primary prevention expertise of organisations, employees and partners working with people from migrant and refugee backgrounds
+- Building prevention expertise of organisations, employees and partners to work meaningfully with people from migrant and refugee backgrounds

 - Engaging migrant and refugee communities and building their capacity to play a greater role in co-designing and leading primary prevention initiatives.